vibhoragarwal/techvibhor/_posts/microsoft_bicep.md

  - create app service (web app)
  - create bot service
  - create serverless cosmos DB to persist bot's user state
- - create key vault to persist Cosmos DB connection as secrets, and later use them in bot
+ - create key vault to persist Cosmos DB connection as secrets, also back end API url & secret and later use them in bot
+ - use an existing app insights instance to connect the bot, persist the existing connection string in Key Vault as a secret
- - assign set required 'user' permissions to the UserAssignedMSI on the key vault
+ - assign required 'user' permissions to the UserAssignedMSI on the key vault
- - also lookup and existing key vault ( assume a different RG for this) and assign 'user' permissions, which bot needs to access

-Existing key vault may be needed to say lookup API credentials to invoke back end as an example

 Assume the resource group where we create bot infra exists already, and we skip creation for it.
 You may add it.